Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Phenomenological Analysis at the LHC

-A sample of the six $b$-jet invariant mass after all other cuts have been applied, comparing the two distributions obtained from the full process and the double-resonant process only is shown in fig.~\ref{fig:m6b}, for six parameter-space points that can be excluded at the high-luminosity LHC.
+{For the post-selection comparison,} we have constructed the resulting 6 $b$-jet invariant mass distribution, \textit{after all other cuts} have been applied, for the full process that includes all interference effects and off-shell effects, and the double-resonant process \textit{only}.
+These are shown in Fig.~\ref{fig:m6b}, for four sample parameter-space points that can be excluded at the high-luminosity LHC via our phenomenological analysis.
+For the excluded TRSM points considered in this study, we find a limited impact on the cut-based significance.
+This does not preclude non-resonant contributions from being useful in a dedicated multivariate experimental analysis, especially before selection cuts.
 We have also estimated the expected significance for both cases after all cuts, and the fractional change between them.
-A frequency plot of the expected change in statistical significance is shown in fig.~\ref{fig:sigchange} for the $\mathcal{O}(100)$ parameter-space points, demonstrating that the change is expected to be marginal, with most parameter-space points possessing a $\mathcal{O}(10\%)$ change in the number of standard deviations.
+A frequency plot of the expected change in statistical significance is shown in Fig.~\ref{fig:sigchange} for the $\mathcal{O}(100)$ parameter-space points, demonstrating that the change is expected to be marginal, with most points possessing a $\mathcal{O}(10\%)$ change in the number of standard deviations.
 We emphasize the fact that since no smearing was applied to simulate detector effects, beyond those appearing due to the Monte Carlo simulation of hadronization, we expect any actual experimental results to exhibit even smaller differences in a more realistic analysis.